- May I apply for Winter/Summer admission to the grad program?

 - Can you tell me whether my application is complete?

 You will be sent an access ID and a password by the Graduate Admissions Office.
 You can login to http://gradadmissions.wayne.edu/apply.php to review your application status.
+We consider an application to be complete when we have received all transcripts, three letters of recommendation, a personal statement, and GRE/TOEFL scores if applicable.

 When will I know if I have been accepted?